aziontech/lib/.changeset/fancy-schools-travel.md

 - drop unused crypto-browserify polyfill dependency from unenv-preset
 - replace ip-cidr with ipaddr.js for CIDR matching in the network-list polyfill
+- pin @fastly/js-compute to ^3.43.1 in builder, fixing a security vulnerability disclosed in the 3.40.1 peer dependency